nicolajv/NeonRain/Character Sheet.md

 - Game Effect:
     - If you spend a Minor Action to prepare and calibrate your available processing power immediately before taking a Matrix Action, add half your Data Processing attribute (round up) as bonus dice on the test.
 If you do not immediately take a Matrix Action after doing this, the bonus is lost.
 This quality may only be used by a persona running on a cyberdeck.

+### Surgical Strike (Positive)

+You have a talent for subtly hacking into hosts.

+- Game Effect:
+    - The Overwatch Score increase from having illegal user or admin access to a host occurs once per minute instead of once per combat round.

 ## Contacts